CollinPretzel/2P_Processing/README.md

 These scripts are designed to take the data acquired from the BIO5 Two-Photon system, perform requisite pre-processing (e.g., Weiner filtering, Windowing Motion
 Correction, and various registrations) and extract and identify all possible transverse arterioles and venules from bolus scans, as well as create reasonable perivascular spaces around the transverse vessels.
 The classification of vessels and registration between different 3-dimensional scans currently have to be done outside the bash processing script.
-Note: The bash processing script s currently designed for use on the University of Arizona HPC.
+Note: The bash processing script s currently designed for use on the University of Arizona HPC, but the python processing script is available for any Python environment.
+It may still need some edits, but it can work as a reference for processing each scan time.

 ### General Pipeline
 2P_DA.py <All_scan types>

 2P_WF.py <All_scan_types>

-2P_AR.py <3D_scan_types> <Potentially all...?>
+2P_AR.py <3D_scan_types> *Only if stacks have more than 2 scans per layer*

 2P_IR.py <All_scan_types>